pmean/build-website/text/06/AdverseEvents-06.md

 This is something I have been interested in, but have not had the time to work up the details.
 It seems to me that any system for reporting adverse events has to have information about the accrual of patients into the study.
-Here\'s a simple graph that shows the entry and exit times in a research study.
-It\'s not exactly a study of adverse events reports per se, but the example is close enough that I can use to illustrate the general concepts.
+Here's a simple graph that shows the entry and exit times in a research study.
+It's not exactly a study of adverse events reports per se, but the example is close enough that I can use to illustrate the general concepts.